lacraig2/JHU_Comp_Arch_Hacking_Book_Project/README.md

 ## Why?

-This project attempts to create a starter buffer overflow that is slightly easier to use.
+This project attempts to create a starter buffer overflow that is slightly easier to use for use by undergraduates seeing their very first buffer overflow example.

 It does so in the following ways: